When To Capitalize Long Prepositions In A Book Title

 Finally, APA Style says do not capitalize words of three letters or fewer.

-Should you capitalize long prepositions?
+Should you capitalize prepositions?

 rules of capitalization